signalfx/signalfx-agent/README.md

 ### Monitors

 Monitors collect metrics from the host system and services.
 They are configured under the `monitors` list in the agent config.
-For monitors of applications, you can configure a discovery rule on the monitor so that a separate instance of the monitor is created for each discovered instance of applications that match that discovery rule.
-See [Auto Discovery](./docs/auto-discovery.md) for more information.
+For application-specific monitors, you can define discovery rules in your monitor configuration.
+A separate monitor instance is created for each discovered instance of applications that match a discovery rule.
+See [Auto
+Discovery](./docs/auto-discovery.md) for more information.

-Many of the monitors rely on a third-party "super monitor", [collectd](https://collectd.org), under the covers to do a lot of the metric collection, although we also have monitors apart from Collectd.
-They are configured in the same way, however.
+Many of the monitors are built around [collectd](https://collectd.org), an open source third-party monitor, and use it to collect metrics.
+Some other monitors do not use collectd.
+However, either type is configured in the same way.

 For a list of supported monitors and their configurations, see [Monitor Config](./docs/monitor-config.md).